 Ireland's 2014 Article 12 report from the National Parks and Wildlife Service (NPWS) of the Department of the Arts, Heritage and Gaeltacht (DAHG) to the European Commission under the Habitats Directive estimated that Curlew breeding populations in the Republic of Ireland had declined by 98% and contracted in range by 86% (NPWS, 2014).
 However, the data used to generate these figures were incomplete.
-Extrapolation from a survey of breeding Curlew in counties Donegal, Leitrim, Cavan and Monaghan as part of the Halting Environmental Loss Project (HELP, funded by INTERREG IVA) produced an informal estimate of less than 200 pairs of breeding Curlew remaining in the Republic of Ireland in 2014 (Donaghy, 2014), a possible decline of over 96% since 1993.
+Extrapolation from a survey of breeding Curlew in counties Donegal, Leitrim, Cavan and Monaghan as part of the Halting Environmental Loss Project (HELP, funded by INTERREG IVA) produced an informal estimate of less than 200 pairs of breeding Curlew remaining in the Republic of Ireland in 2014 (Donaghy, 2014), a possible decline of over 96% since 1993 .
 In 2014, BirdWatch Ireland and NPWS collated all known recent records from a range of sources, including the 2007-11 Bird Atlas and records from NPWS rangers and BirdWatch Ireland members.
 A total of 73 records of breeding pairs were collated.
 However, more accurate information on the population size, location and breeding habitats, as well as threats to breeding success, are essential for effective conservation measures in the Republic of Ireland.

 Initiated in 2015, Bord na Móna funded a joint conservation programme with BirdWatch Ireland for breeding Curlew on their landholdings (Copland, 2015).
 During the breeding season, and using standardised methodologies, this project will identify Bord na Móna sites that currently have breeding Curlew.
 In addition, habitats at these sites will be evaluated to determine potential management options to maintain or enhance their value for breeding Curlew.
 Also, using expert opinion and the habitat assessments, key determinants at each site (habitats, size, hydrology and other physical characteristics) that are critical for breeding Curlew will be identified, to allow other sites within Bord na Móna's land holding to be considered in terms of suitability for this species.
-This project continued in 2016 (Copland, in prep.)
+This project continued in 2016 (Copland, 2016)

 Ballydangan South was one site surveyed in 2015 as part of the Bord na Móna - BirdWatch Ireland Curlew Conservation Programme.
 In 2015, it was estimated that Ballydangan South held three pairs of Curlew, with a fourth pair on Bord na Móna's nearby Cranberry Bog.
 The survey was repeated on Ballydangan South in 2016 to help feed in to the development of a new management plan for Ballydangan South.
 In addition, Knock Bog was surveyed as part of the Bord na Móna - BirdWatch Ireland Curlew Conservation Programme in 2016.
-Data from the 2016 survey of Ballydangan South is presented here, along with discussions that include results from the Ballydangan South survey in 2015, and the survey at Knock Bog in 2016.
+Data from the 2016 surveys indicated that this bog complex may be important for breeding Curlew, with c.7 pairs recorded.
+In 2017, additional fieldwork was conducted at Ballydangan and Knock Bog to look at later season aspects of Curlew on the site; specifically in relation to breeding success and fledgling, for further refinement of management planning.
+Data from the 2016 survey of Ballydangan South is presented here, along with the results from later season fieldwork in 2017, and discussions that include results from the Ballydangan South survey in 2015, and the survey at Knock Bog in 2016.

-METHODS
+2. METHODS